 The following is a painstakingly extracted application from the National Register for Historic Places Inventory – Nomination Form for the Bay Port Commercial Fishing District.
 Issued in September 1977.
-Unless you’re specifically looking for information in the archives much of its content is never found by searching the Web.
+Unless you’re specifically looking for information in the archives, much of its content is never found by searching the Web.
 Other than correcting for some minor errors from the typewritten application, the text is taken verbatim.

 The Present and Original Appearance of Bay Port

 Surrounded by flat agricultural lands in Michigan’s “Thumb” area, the small, unincorporated town of Bay Port provides a pleasant visual change with its tree-lined residential streets and shoreline location.
-On the northeast shoreline, the large homes of Bay Port’s affluent citizens create a stylish townscape while smaller summer homes define the “resort” section to the southwest.
+On the northeast shoreline, the large homes of Bay Port’s affluent citizens create a stylish townscape, while smaller summer homes define the “resort” section to the southwest.
 Downtown Bay Port, an area bisected by State Route M-25, is made up of a few small businesses encircled by residential housing dating from the first quarter of this century.
 Although only five hundred people live in Bay Port year round, thousands of tourists pass through the town en route to other attractions in the Thumb area.

 The expansion of the peninsula’s fishing facilities followed the railroad’s arrival in 1886.
-Indeed, the Gillingham Family so expanded their operations by 1930, that the western side of the peninsula and the adjacent shoreline were lined with boats and well-constructed buildings.
+Indeed, the Gillingham Family expanded their operations by 1930 that the western side of the peninsula and the adjacent shoreline were lined with boats and well-constructed buildings.
 Creating a nearly self-contained operation, that family’s facilities for boat-building and maintenance, net making, net-repair, fish processing, and marketing and ice production filled the area.
 The Bay Port Fish Company not only constructed many similar facilities on the eastern side of the peninsula but contracted for company houses to be built for employee use.

 Today, only seven buildings remain standing in the district.
 Located at the southern base of the peninsula, the Bay Port Fish Company Office Building is the most visible of these extant structures (Photo #2, Sketch Map #1).
 Set on cement foundations and capped with a gable roof, this two-story wooden building not only houses the company offices but serves as a storage area.
 Although built around 1920, the office building is in good condition and little altered beyond the construction of a dormer-like addition on the roof.

-The Bowman House is the only site located off the peninsula but included in the historic district (Sketch Map #7).
+The Bowman House is the only site off the peninsula but is included in the historic district (Sketch Map #7).
 Located on the mainland across from the eastern shore of the peninsula, this wooden twine shed was named after the fisherman who built it in the 1920s.
-Covered by a gable roof with a lean-to attached at the back, this one-and-one-half story structure stands in desolate, marsh-like surroundings.
+Covered by a gable roof with a lean-to attached at the back, this one-and-one-half-story structure stands in desolate, marsh-like surroundings.
 Unlike the other fishing facilities of the historic district, the Bowman House is free of the tar boiling cauldrons, the remains of railroad tracks, the discarded fishing equipment, the charred remains of buildings, and the shells of abandoned boats that clutter the peninsula.

 Inventory of Structures Located Within the Bay Port Commercial Fishing District